eliotwrobson/tqdm/README.rst

 Pandas Integration
 ~~~~~~~~~~~~~~~~~~

-Due to popular demand we've added support for ``pandas`` -- here's an example
+Due to popular demand, we've added support for ``pandas`` -- here's an example
 for ``DataFrame.progress_apply`` and ``DataFrameGroupBy.progress_apply``:

 .. code:: python